premchander-revature/interviewquestions/DesignPatterns-IS/DesignPatterns.md

 ---

-12.In what scenarios we have to apply Chain of Responsibility pattern?
+12.In what scenarios we have to apply Chain of Responsibility pattern?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)